-However, if you’re okay with living with a smaller paycheck and having a lump sum come your way during tax season, then you may want to claim a smaller number, such as one or zero.
+However, if you’re okay with living with a smaller paycheck and having a lump sum come your way during tax season, then you may want to claim a smaller number such as 0 or 1.

 For example, a friend of mine who wasn’t married or had kids claimed 10.
 She wanted more money from her monthly paychecks.
 When it was tax time, however, she ended up owing close to $4,000.

 When you first start working at a place of employment, they usually ask if you to fill out a W-4.
 This requires you to put down how many you want to claim on your tax return.

 If you’re grappling with the claiming one or zero, here’s what you should consider.

 You’re entitled to one allowance for yourself of a dependent, but just because you are doesn’t mean you absolutely have to.
 You can still claim zero.